Last updated: May 3, 2026

 - ☐ Any prior SSA award letters, benefit notices, or overpayment notices

-- ☐ If the ex-spouse’s SSN is unknown, the ex-spouse’s date and place of birth and parents’ names, which SSA says can help it find the correct record
+- ☐ If the ex-spouse’s SSN is unknown, the ex-spouse’s date and place of birth and parents’ names.
+SSA’s divorced spouse booklet says those details can help it find the correct record.

 Reality checks